 We uphold our commitments in respect of climate change in the following ways:

-Timely transparency and Communication, and accurate information plays a critical role in driving widespread action on climate change.
-Recognising this, we have publicly confirmed its support for the recommendations of the Taskforce on Climate-related Financial Disclosure (TCFD).
+Timely and accurate information plays a critical role in driving widespread action on climate change.
+Recognising this, we have publicly confirmed our support for the recommendations of the Taskforce on Climate-related Financial Disclosure (TCFD).

-We will continue to develop our climate change reporting over time, toward full TCFD alignment.
-We will also encourage others including clients and other financial institutions to take such steps.
+We provide annual updates on our progress against this Position Statement in our TCFD reporting at sc.com/TCFD.
+We encourage others including clients and other financial institutions to take such steps.

 Your comments are important to us and we welcome your feedback on our position statement on climate change.
 Please contact us at Sustainability.Feedback@sc.com.